 According to marketing software provider, Kapost, B2B firms spend over $5.2 billion a year on their content creation process.

-That’s not only a big number, it’s growing.
-It’s the result of adoption and use of content marketing accelerating as today’s preferred marketing method to both acquire and retain customers.
+That’s not only a big number, but it’s also growing.
+It’s the result of adoption and use of content marketing as today’s preferred marketing method to both acquire and retain customers.

 In collaboration with Gleanster Research, Kapost surveyed over three thousand marketers to find out how their operational process for content was impacting their business.
 Data from the survey revealed that 67% of all respondents believe there is plenty of room for improvement in their current content operations and processes.